scala notes

 rules for implicits:

-- Scope Rule: An inserted implicit conversion must be in scope as a single identifier, or be associated with the source or target type of the conversion(i.e. companion object).
+1. Marking Rule: Only definitions marked `implicit` are available.- Scope Rule: An inserted implicit conversion must be in scope as a single identifier, or be associated with the source or target type of the conversion(i.e. companion object).

 - One-at-a-time Rule: Only one implicit is tried.